A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

-In the next century, Marcus Valerius Martialis gives us an idea of how this popular sausage was to be served, in one of his Epigrams, a little poem written to accompany a gift of this food to a friend:³
+In the following century, Martial gives us an idea of how this popular sausage was to be served in one of his Epigrams; a little poem written to accompany a gift of this food to a friend:³

 I come, a Lucanian sausage, daughter of a Picene sow; hence is given a welcome garnish to white porridge.

-You can see it’s an inflected form of puls(pultibus is the dative plural) that’s being translated as “porridge” here, but which a Latin dictionary describes as:⁴
+You can see there’s an inflected form of puls, translated as “porridge” here, but which a Latin dictionary describes as:⁴

 [A] thick pap or pottage made of meal, pulse, etc.